 A reactive expression of liberation as a result of the eraʼs suppressive economy.
 And yes, its happening again - the economy has lost its abundance and so music fans want to go out and feel free to liberate themselves from the gloom and depressive media by getting together to dance.
 Dance to the music that made them feel so good, with the people that felt it with them, at the venue where that very special collective seed of history began.
 Liberation is the right word too because a group of dance music fans started a night at the same venue using that name, the exact same ideas, decoration and music policy.
 We liberated their creativity and they flourished taking the mantel on to another generation..

 One of my proudest memories from those Slammer days was seeing Craig and Marcus grow in confidence as DJs then promoters themselves.
 The Slammer was enriched with their contribution, the passion they had for the gig, the music they played and the wonderful new generation people they brought with them (photo below) really added to the success of the events.
 With my head in a whirl-wind of responsibilities in those days it was years later when I looked back and fully understood their contribution.
 I was a lucky guy to have them in the team.
-Thank you both where ever you are now..
+Thank you both wherever you are now..